 Follow this link to check out our 7-day Hong Kong / Macau eat-inerary on Sygic Travel.
 You can also download it in editable Word format by signing up for our FREE newsletter below.

 A constant wifi connection is a must when traveling these days.
 You’ll need it to do research, convert currencies, use ride-sharing apps, navigate with GPS, etc. We never go anywhere now without renting a pocket wifi device first.

 We needed a device that would work both in Hong Kong and Macau.
-Thankfully, we found one on Klook.
-Klook offers discounts to many things like attractions, tours, transportation, and pocket wifi rental.
-We were able to rent a 3G pocket wifi device from them with unlimited data for just HKD 30 a day.
+Thankfully, we found devices on Klook and Kkday.
+These sites offer discounts to many things like attractions, tours, transportation, and pocket wifi rental.
+We were able to rent a 3G pocket wifi device from Klook with unlimited data for just HKD 28 a day.
 The closest competitor I could find was Y5 Buddy which offered a device for HKD 60 a day (3.5G, unlimited data).
 That’s double the price!
 Naturally, I had reservations considering how big the price difference was but we were completely happy with the device.
 It was fast, the battery life was decent (about 7 hrs), and there were no hidden charges.
 So awesome!